$155 Find Cheap Flights from San Francisco to District of Columbia

 The average price of all round-trip flights from San Francisco to District of Columbia clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from San Francisco to District of Columbia, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from San Francisco to District of Columbia, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from District of Columbia, Thursday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from San Francisco to District of Columbia?